For families of hostages, it's a race against time as Israel's war reaches six-month mark | Entertainment

 For families of hostages, it's a race against time as Israel's war reaches six-month mark

 I dont have a lot of time left in this world.
-Noa Argamani was abducted from a music festival Oct.
-7 when Hamas-led militants stormed into southern Israel, killing some 1,200 people and taking around 250 hostage.
+Noa Argamani was abducted from a music festival on October 7 when Hamas-led militants stormed into southern Israel, killing some 1,200 people and taking around 250 hostage.

 - Country: